 Medicines management is a term which encompasses all aspects of the supply, use and disposal of medicines.

 Medicines optimisation is about ensuring that the right patients get the right choice of medicine at the right time.
-It aims to help people get the most from their medicines, to take medicines correctly, avoid taking unnecessary medicines, improve medicines safety, and reduce wastage.
+It aims to help people get the most from their medicines, take medicines correctly, avoid taking unnecessary medicines, improve medicines safety, and reduce wastage.

 Effective medicines management and optimisation contributes towards: